conor-mccaffrey/pands-project2021/README.md

 We can see outliers are present in each of our variables.
 The iris-Virginica class contains the most pronounced outliers in Sepal width and Sepal length.
 We can also see the wide variance in the Virginica data across each variable.
 The iris-Setosa data is interesting in the fact that the Petal data is compact (excluding the two outliers in each variable) but varied in Sepal data.
 There is also a clear distinction in the size of Petals in the class 'Setosa' compared to the other two classes.
 We can also see the wide variance of the Sepal data in general, owing in part to their larger size.

 #### *Scatterplots of each pair of variables*
 The next step in our project is to be able to visualise each pair of variables through scatterplot analyses.
 Scatterplots hold some advantage over boxplots in the fact they are more visually accessible.
 Scatterplots facilitate the inspection of datapoints in a more detailed manner than histograms.
 The code to construct the scatterplots is shown below.
 The Plotly library was used for construction of each scatterplot.
 I feel the aesthetics of Plotly are nicer than both matplotlib and Seaborn.
 The Plotly library was installed in the same manner ('pip install') as other libraries and sourced from 'Plotly.com' (19).
 The code for constructing each scatter plot was obtained from the same source (20) and adapted to display each pair of variables.
+I also decided to add histograms for each variable on some of the scatterplots.
+This gives us an even greater insight into the distribution of datapoints between each species.

 ```Python
 # using newly imported Plotly library.
 Setting properties of scatterplot and saving outputs to separate